dailymuse/muselog/README.md

 See the method's documentation if any of the configuration options in this example are not clear.

-### Graylog integration
-You must set following environment variables to enable Graylog integration.

-- GRAYLOG_HOST              :: The Graylog server hostname to which muselog will send GELF messages.
-- GRAYLOG_ENV               :: The environment to tag the logging application with.
-One of `tst`, `stg`, or `prd`.
-- GRAYLOG_APP_NAME          :: The name of the logging application.
-- GRAYLOG_DEBUG             :: Enable debug log output from the underlying pygelf library.
-(Default: `true`).
-- GRAYLOG_HANDLER_TYPE      :: The Layer 4 protocol to use when sending GELF messages.
-One of `tls` or `udp`.
-(Default: `tls`).
-- GRAYLOG_UDP_PORT          :: Graylog server port that `udp` handler type sends GELF messages to.
-(Default: 12201).
-- GRAYLOG_UDP_COMPRESS      :: Compress GELF messages.
-(Default: True).
-- GRAYLOG_UDP_CHUNK_SIZE    :: Maxmium size (in bytes) of GELF message before it must be sent in multiple chunks.
-(Default: 1300).
-- GRAYLOG_TLS_PORT          :: Graylog server port that `tls` handler type sends GELF messages to.
-(Default: 12201).
-- GRAYLOG_TLS_TIMEOUT_SECS  :: Number of seconds to wait for TCP ack before abandoning message send.

 ### Datadog integration
 You must set the following environment variables to enable datadog integration.